CodingandCats/dkptracker/README.md

 ## Deployment

 The app can be deployed to any static hosting service.
-Make sure to set up your Supabase project and configure the environment variables.
+The Firebase database is already configured and ready to use.